rust-dsa/rust-dsa.github.io/src/string/string_slice.md

 # &str

 `&str` is a primitive string type in Rust.
-Another name for type is 'string slice'.
+Another name for this type is 'string slice'.
 It is called a string slice because it *is* a slice of a string.

 Slices are references to the original string, so they don't own the data.
 This prevents unnecessary copying of data.